NotePlan/plugins/jgclark.Dashboard/README.md

 - Exclude tasks that include time blocks?: : Whether to stop display of open tasks that contain a time block.
 - Exclude checklists that include time blocks?: Whether to stop display of open checklists that contain a time block.
 - Include folder name?
 Whether to include the folder name when showing a note link
+- Show section for Yesterday?
+Allows this to be always turned on/off.
+- Show section for Week?
+Allows this to be always turned on/off.
 - Show section for Overdue tasks?: If true then an 'Overdue' section is added, and the following 2 settings will be used.\nNote: if set, then for performance reasons, this section will not be shown when a refresh is triggered automatically by a change in today's note.
 (Default: false)
 - Max number of Overdue tasks to show?: The Dashboard isn't designed to show very large numbers of tasks.
 This gives the maximum number of Overdue items to show.
 (Default: 30)
 - Sort order for Overdue tasks: The order to show the Overdue tasks: 'priority' shows the higher priority (from `>>`, `!!!`, `!!` and `!` markers), 'earliest' by earliest modified date of the note, or 'most recent' changed note.
 (Default: 'priority")